Ramirisu/fitoria/doc/sphinx/source/overview/log/format.rst

 Format Messages
 ********************************************************************************

-``formatter`` allows user to customize the style of the messages being logged.
+``formatter`` allows users to customize the style of the messages being logged.
 Fields are mapped by named arguments and users can specify detailed format for each field.

 .. code-block:: cpp